6510685016/CN331-Project/README.md

 ### Features3
 Features3

-## How to Start the XXXXXX App
+## How to Start the CacthCash Web App
-To get the XXXXXX app running locally, follow these steps:
+To get the CacthCash web app running locally, follow these steps:

 1. **Clone the Repository**:
      ```bash